kousar7/js-codehub7-youtube/README.md

 # js-codehub7-youtube
-A code repo to javascript  series at codehub7 youtube chanel
+A code repo to javascript  series at codehub7 youtube channel